dgmstuart/swing-out-london/README.md

 This project uses [.env](https://github.com/bkeepers/dotenv) to manage environment variables.

-The `bin/setup` command creates a starting file which you will need to configure in order for some parts of the application to work in development.
+See [`.env.example`](.env.example) for documentation of environment variables which can be used in development, some of which are required for the application to run.

-That file contains instructions on how to set those variables.
+Running `bin/setup` command will copy this file to your `.env` - that's the file you'll need to modify in order to change these variables.
+Restart your server after editing this file.

 ### Production environment Variables